 To the many Irish settlers across the world with a pride in their Irish surname history, St Patrick’s Day has come to symbolise huge celebrations.
 These include parades, music and songs, Irish food and drink and of course Irish jokes.
 It can be said that without a doubt the Irish know how to party.
 Interested in your own Irish surname origins?
-Click here
+Click here.

+Find out ten facts you might not know about Ireland.
 Let us know how you will be celebrating St Patrick’s Day, and where.
 We’d love to hear!